 Shopify has been one of the easiest platforms to launch and scale a 6-figure e-commerce store since the early days.
-But if you are just starting out, Shopify’s pricing can be too much to handle.
+And if you are just starting out they offer 2 of the best starter plans – Shopify Lite and Basic.

-With Shopify Lite you can turn your website, blog or Facebook page into an e-commerce store for only $9 a month.
+With Shopify Lite you can turn your website or blog into an e-commerce store for only $9 a month.

 Or as they say –

-With such pricing – we had to take this plan for a “Spin”.
+With such pricing – we had to take both of these plans for a “Spin”.